 As a zinester and zine librarian, I see the Indie Web as a pretty direct correlation to 1980’s and 1990’s zine culture.
 The method of production may be completely different (photocopiers and direct mail vs web posts and servers) but the goals are almost identical – controlling the way in which your message and identity are displayed, crafted, and stored while avoiding censorship that corporate media might impose.
 The end goal of both zine and indieweb technologies is ownership of your own identity without a filter.

+Before proceeding, let me put you in a good vibe with 666 casino where great casino games are placed on a site.
+Join today to receive awesome welcome rewards!
 Just as subcultures and those whose experiences are marginalized by mainstream media have flocked to zines to find community and express (possibly unpopular) opinions, the Indie Web has the potential to be a great tool for those who do not find corporate social media to fit their needs.
 Rather than a prescribed method of interaction (e.g.: check this box, filter your photo in this way, describe yourself within this binary form) indieweb technology allows the individual to control their own narrative.
 One of the most important parts of recognizing diverse perspectives is insuring that individuals are heard in the way that they choose.
 When there is an intermediary between those creating media and the consumption of said media, there is a potential for that narrative to be suppressed.
 Within cultures of oppression (patriarchy, classism, racism), the dominant power controls the narrative through the methods of distribution (such as newspapers, magazines, television.)
 Both zines and the Indie Web are alternative distribution models.
 This is particularly important when corporate control has led to deletion of whole identities.

 A very timely example of the corporate web suppressing narratives is the recent firestorm over a “Real Name” policy implemented and recently aggressively enforced by Facebook.
 This policy has negatively affected drag queens, transgender individuals, activists, and those that are outside the gender binary (not to mention makeup artists and those that are perceived as being “over the top”).
 By forcing those in the GLBTQ & performer community to use their “real names” on Facebook, this policy opens the door to harassment, stalking, abuse, and violence.
 Many people in the GLBTQ community choose to use pseudonyms in order to protect themselves from discrimination, separate their “weekend” selves from their day-to-day lives, and/or to avoid being outed.
 While Facebook has had a generally positive corporate attitude to GLBTQ individuals, this choice has been so impactful on the drag community that Drag Queens are leaving Facebook en masse for other options.
 There’s a change.org petition to allow drag performers to keep their profiles on Facebook.